Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Effected everything.

 Sjors Provoost:
 Without a password.
 That's the sort of severity.
 And something like that in Bitcoin of course could mean, "Oh, now we have a problem, everybody can just steal all the money."
-At the same time, Peter [inaudible 00:08:41] was working on a library.
+At the same time, Pieter Wuille was working on a library.

 Aaron Van Wirdum:
-For our American and English listeners, that's Peter [Vuley 00:08:49] or however they want to pronounce it.
+For our American and English listeners, that's Peter Wuley or however they want to pronounce it.

 Sjors Provoost:
-Yeah, or [inaudible 00:08:51] or [inaudible 00:08:51].
+Yeah, or sipa or sippa.

 Aaron Van Wirdum:
-Peter Vuley, go on.
+Pieter Wuille, go on.

 Sjors Provoost:
 He was working on a library, so a piece of software, that was specifically designed to create and verify Bitcoin signatures.
 And his original motivation was just to do it faster than OpenSSL.